 New Jersey places limitations upon the ability of a custodial parent to relocate with children outside of its jurisdiction.
 The "removal" statute, N.J.S.A.
-9:2-2 prohibits the removal of children of divorced or separated parents from the State of New Jersey without Court authorization unless both parents consent or the children consent if they are deemed old enough.
+9:2-2 prohibits the removal of children of divorced or separated parents from the State of New Jersey without Court authorization unless both parents consent and/or the children consent if they are deemed old enough.

 When the parents do not share physical and joint legal custody, the burden is on the relocating parent to establish a good faith motive for the move and that the move will not be inimical to the best interests of the children.
 Baures v.
 Lewis, 167 N.J.
 91 (2001).

 The Supreme Court of the State of New Jersey dealt with the issue of relocation in the case of Baures v.
 Lewis.
 The Court established various factors to consider in determining whether to grant the custodial parent's application to remove the child from the jurisdiction over the non-custodial parent's objection:

 - Reasons given for the move;

 - Past history of dealings between the parties insofar as it bears on reasons advanced by both parties for supporting and opposing the move;

 - Whether child will receive educational, health, and leisure opportunities at least equal to what is available here;